gsvendsen/photoify/README.md

 ### Build Process

 The site is made using HTML, CSS, JavaScript and PHP.
-At first PHP backend was intertwined with the front end.
-I later on made an API which dynamically fetches post content, user information and comment information.
-All data is stored in a database file which is communicated to with SQL.
+At first PHP backend was used directly on the front end.
+I later on made an API which dynamically fetches post content, user information and comment information in JSON format which JavaScript handles.
+All data is stored in a database file which is communicated to using SQL.

 ### Installation